utmba95/OpenSprinkler-Firmware-Hunter/docs/docs/2.2.1/221_4_manual.md

 ### Introduction

 **OpenSprinkler** is an open-source, web-based sprinkler/irrigation controller designed as a drop-in replacement for conventional sprinkler controllers that lack web connectivity.
 Its key benefits include an intuitive user interface, remote access, and smart weather-based watering control.
-It is ideal for homeowners and businesses in applications such as lawn and garden watering, plant irrigation, drip irrigation, hydroponics etc.
+It is ideal for homeowners and businesses in applications such as lawn and garden watering, plant irrigation, drip irrigation, hydroponics, etc.

 The OpenSprinkler hardware comes in two flavors:

 * **OpenSprinkler v3** – Features built-in WiFi, two independent sensor ports, and an optional wired Ethernet module.
 It is fully assembled and pre-loaded with firmware.
 * **OpenSprinkler Pi (OSPi)** – Powered by a Raspberry Pi (RPi), requiring some assembly (such as connecting the RPi) and firmware installation.

-Each controller provides 8 zones, with expansion possible via zone expanders (each adding 16 zones). **OpenSprinkler v3 supports up to 72 zones**, and **OSPi** supports up to **200 zones**.
+Each controller provides 8 zones, with expansion possible via zone expanders (each adding 16 zones): **OpenSprinkler v3** supports up to **72** zones, and **OSPi** supports up to **200** zones.

 In addition, OpenSprinkler v3 is available in three power models: